Updated: Dec 11, 2022

 Guest Blogger: Léa Madoni, Travel Tips by Lea

-We planned an itinerary beforehand to be sure to drive into the right places and not missing anything.
+We planned an itinerary beforehand to be sure to drive into the right places and not miss anything.
 Tasmania offers a lot of free camping spots which allowed us to stay in amazing places (our first night close to a beach).
 As we didn’t have to book any accommodation or camping spaces, we could manage the time we wanted to spend in each location.

 For us, the hardest part was the showers, especially after a day at the beach or hiking.
 Living in a van means freedom but also no shower.
-We tried to stay clean and showered in few ways :
+We tried to stay clean and showered in a few ways :

-The other problem we had was the “safety”.
-Sometimes we were sleeping in the middle of a forest and we were the only one there.
+The other problem we had was “safety”.
+Sometimes we were sleeping in the middle of a forest and we were the only ones there.
 As the only thing you can do to feel safe is to lock the car, it is better to be sure to be in a safe place first.
 Especially, when you are traveling solo or between women.
 NB: Nothing happened to us, we didn’t feel safe only once but because of the wildlife around (in Australia, you learn quickly that everything can kill you..).

 Where's the Van?